“Those who fail to learn from history are doomed to repeat it.”

 4. The Kids Holiday Club.
 A strategy of churches wishing to reach the non-church kids in the community, I ran them for years.
 It is certainly true that a good program will often bring many non- church kids along, however the question needs to be asked – how many of them and their families end up joining the church at any time after this high resource activity?
 The answer in recent times is nearly always – few to none.
 Mostly non-church families use a Holiday Club as ‘Out of school care’.

 To those who respond to the above list by arguing that they can point out examples that are producing significant fruit, I will respond- so can I!
-However, such examples are exceptions and not very common, so we cannot rely on them to improve our overall missional fruitfulness.
+However, such examples are exceptions and not very common, so we cannot rely on them to significantly improve the overall decline in missional fruitfulness.
 Further, close inspection of such exceptions often reveals special circumstances that facilitate the success, circumstances that are not usually present in most contexts.

 It is a delusion to think that ‘Square Wheel’ missional strategies can suddenly become a good idea.
-Rather it is essential that we take note of Churchill’s statement that-
+Rather it is essential that we take note of George Santayana’s statement that-

 “Those who fail to learn from history are doomed to repeat it”, for they “continue to pursue wrong courses of action because they do not take the time to think critically about what has happened in the past”

-And that we critically analyze our missional strategies such that we do not waste scarce resources on mostly unfruitful ‘Square Wheels’.
+The key point is that we seriously and critically analyze our missional strategies such that we do not waste scarce resources on mostly unfruitful ‘Square Wheels’.